ginstrom/paladin-novel/cline_docs/characters.md

     *   Accuses established orders of corruption (Ch 16).
     *   Supports Gond against High Cleric Aldric's demands (Ch 16).
     *   Represents dwarven religious interests (Ch 16).
+    *   Brings news of slave cities' alliance and 2000-man army (Ch 17).
+    *   Coordinates Iron Covenant military support (Ch 21).
-*   **Character Arc:** Religious defender → Gond supporter → Alliance representative
+*   **Character Arc:** Religious defender → Gond supporter → Alliance representative → Military coordinator
 *   **Relationships:**
     *   Iron Covenant representative.
     *   Ally of Thorek Ironheart.
     *   Supporter of Gond's legitimacy.
+    *   Military liaison for dwarven forces.
-*   **Current Status/Location:** Departed with religious delegation, representing Iron Covenant support (End of Chapter 16).
+*   **Current Status/Location:** Coordinating Iron Covenant forces for campaign (End of Chapter 21).

 ## Alanyi
 *   **Bio/Description:** Goddess of peace, light, justice, and redemption.
 Also known as the goddess of mercy.
 Her faith is often ridiculed as weak or ineffectual in a harsh world, and many of her temples are in ruin.